-For this to happen, it would mean the fully vaccinated person was asymptomatic.
-That term means being infected with the virus without ever knowing it.
+For this to happen, it would mean the vaccinated person was asymptomatic – being infected with the virus without having symptoms.

-While the COVID-19 vaccines have provided an opportunity to slow the spread of the virus, scientists are trying to learn just how much the vaccines can prevent transmission from occurring.
+While the COVID-19 vaccines have provided an opportunity to slow the spread of the virus, scientists continue studying how much the vaccines can prevent transmission from occurring.

 The good news is that data from the U.S. Centers for Disease Control and Prevention (CDC) shows while COVID-19 infections do occur in fully vaccinated people, these instances appear to be exceptionally rare.

 “We do not have conclusive proof.
-But more and more studies and real-world evidence points to fully vaccinated people, who are not immunocompromised, are less likely to transmit the virus if they become infected,” said Brian Laird, PharmD, manager of Pharmacy Operations at OSF HealthCare Heart of Mary Medical Center in Urbana, Illinois.
+But more and more studies and real-world evidence points to fully vaccinated people, who are not immunocompromised, are less likely to transmit the virus if they become infected,” said Brian Laird, PharmD, a manager in Pharmacy Operations at OSF HealthCare.

 How is that possible?

 “The reason why is that vaccinated people have a lower viral load if they get infected,” Brian said.

 Viral load means the amount of virus an infected person produces.
 If the viral load is significantly smaller because someone is vaccinated, that lessens the risk of transmitting the virus to others through the transmission of respiratory droplets.

 So should vaccinated people be concerned about passing the virus to a friend or family member who is not vaccinated?

 “Very few things in medicine have a zero percent chance of happening.
 But if the person is vaccinated and not immunocompromised for any reasons, there is less of a reason to be concerned about transmitting the virus if they become infected,” Brian said.